-Press the buttons under the FRESH and GRAY labels (to the right of the LED displays) at the same time, the temperature display will change to show the battery voltage for as long as the buttons are pressed.
+Press the button under the TEMP label (to the right of the temperature LED display), the temperature display will change to show the battery voltage for as long as the button is pressed.

 CHAPTER 7 744 ANALOG INTERFACE MODULE

 The SeeLeveL 744 Analog Interface Module is a microprocessor based module which converts the digital signals from a SeeLeveL RV Tank Monitor display into individual 0 to 5 volt analog outputs.
 The display must have a digital interface output in order to send the signal to the Analog Interface Module.
 The module cannot communicate directly with the senders.